-He’s only a pre-schooler, but it makes sense for the soon-to-be king to learn a new language.
-Not only will it help him out during future royal tours, but Spanish is also the second most widely spoken language in the world.
+He’s only a kindergartener, but it makes sense for a future king to learn a new language.
+Not only will it help him out during future royal tours but Spanish is also the second most widely spoken language in the world.
+The royal children don’t just have to learn new languages at a young age, but they also have to follow these strict rules.

 The bilingual youngsters are following in the footsteps of their father and grandfather, Princes William and Charles.
 As two of the royal family’s most talented linguists, they can speak up to five languages between them: French, German, Welsh, Swahili, and Gaelic.
 The Prince and Princess’s nanny, Maria Teresa Turrion Borrallo, is also a native Spanish speaker.
 In short, we’re willing to bet the young royals are picking up a phrase or two around the house.